Kamalanka: Dvaravati period: 6th – 10th century

 Stucco relief found at Khu Bua archaeological site, dating to 650-700 C.E., Dvaravati culture.
 Three female musicians on the right are playing (from center) a 5-stringed lute, cymbals, a tube zither or bar zither with a gourd resonator.

 In the 6th century, Funan began to decline.
 Several polities broke away, such as Tou Yuan and Tanling, which later became the vassals of Dvaravati.
 Kamalanka or Chia-mo-lang-chia probably absorbed Tun Sun and Chin Lin and expanded its territory to the south at the present-day Chumphon province, and to the east met Chenla at present-day Chanthaburi province.
 It later became part of the Dvaravati civilization.
 These centuries were considered the Mon-dominant period.

 The journey record of a Chinese Buddhist Xuanzang in the 7th century provided the information regarding the location of Kamalanka, which was said to be located to the southeast of Sri Ksetra kingdom, to the west of Dvaravati, and adjoined Pan Pan to the south, with the southernmost territory near the Lang-ya-jiew islands (birds' nest islands) in the present-day Chumphon province.
 Dvaravati that was thought to have been located at an ancient Nakhon Pathom, but from the evidence of I Ching, it must be moved to the eastern side of the valley.
-Cœdès proposed that Kamalanka expanded its territory eastward to modern Chanthaburi province in eastern Thailand where it bordered with Chenla.
+Briggs held that Kamalanka probably extended eastward to the boundary of Chenla north of modern Chanthaburi province in eastern Thailand.
+He argued from the Liang shus statement that its east-west extent was one and a half times its north-south extent.

 However, due to the overlap in territory claimed in the aforementioned Chiese text I Ching and the area that was expected to be a Funan's dependency, Tun Sun, together with the story given by Lang-ya-hsius embassy to the Chinese court regarding the state establishment and gaining independence as well as the disappearance of Tun Sun from the historical record at the beginning of the 6th century, Lang-ya-hsiu was speculated to be the successor state of Tun Sun and later evolved to or merged with Dvaravati.
 Some scholar locates Kamalanka at the present Mueang Uthong.